garvneo/machine-learning-projects/README.md

 **This project trains multiple machine learning algorithms simultaneously to reduce training time, especially for large datasets, utilizing multiprocessing.
 Additionally, Ruff is integrated for code quality.**

+### Working:
+- .ipynb file: is for one go and pre analysis and demo hints with good visualization.
+- cancer_ml_model_main.py : is the file to run for analysis and parallel training.

 ### Key Features

 - **Parallel Training:** Enables training multiple algorithms concurrently, leveraging multi-core processors.